 If you have sensitive skin under your arms, Dr. Rapu notes that some ingredients commonly found in deodorants could trigger irritation.
-This includes fragrance, dyes, and aluminum (some people can develop allergic dermatitis to metals).
+This includes alcohol, fragrance, and dyes.
+Some people can develop dermatitis from aluminum salts in deodorants, which is rare but possible.
 If this is the case, you can look into “natural” deodorants or those made specifically for sensitive skin.

 Certain hormonal skin conditions that may be associated with diabetes and obesity can present as darkness in skin folds and creases.
 Dr. Rapu says the one she sees most commonly is acanthosis nigricans, which tends to run in families.
 “A consultation with your dermatologist is necessary to rule out diabetes or other hormonal causes,” she says.
 “Treatment for this involves treating the underlying cause.”

 “Inflammation describes a condition where an area of skin may become red, swollen, hot, or painful, often as a reaction to an injury or trauma,” Dr. Rapu says.
 “Inflammation in the underarms is commonly caused by ingrown hairs, or skin conditions such as boils or cysts, which can prompt an excess of melanin production in the area.”

 Dr. Rapu’s favorite topical treatments for armpit discoloration include low concentration hydroquinone, retinoids, and depigmenting ingredients such as azelaic acid.
 These are all ingredients that should be used under the guidance of a dermatologist.

 There you have it!
 That’s how to get smooth armpits just in time for summer!
 I hope you found this post helpful and that you learned something new.